rsteve-dev/CSC_256_Team8/README.md

 	- [Playwright GitHub](https://github.com/microsoft/playwright): For contributions, issues, and discussions related to Playwright.
 	- [Stack Overflow](https://stackoverflow.com/questions/tagged/playwright): Community Q&A on Playwright-related topics.

-## Writing Playwright Tests
+<h2 id='playwright-writing-tests'>Writing Playwright Tests</h2>
-1. Open Your Test File
+- Open Your Test File
-2. In your project folder, open the file named playwright_test_suite.py.
+- In your project folder, open the file named playwright_test_suite.py.
-   This file will contain all your Playwright tests.
+  - This file will contain all your Playwright tests.

 #### Basic Playwright Test Structure
 A basic Playwright test structure (included) looks like this:
 ```